 Paint the Trim First

-Tape the Trim
+Mask the Trim

 Mask the trim using short strips of tape, overlapping the ends of each piece a bit.
 Press it tightly to the molding using a clean putty knife.
-Make sure each piece of tape is flat with no bubbles or gaps between it and the molding, before moving to the next.
+Make sure each piece of tape is flat with no bubbles or gaps between it and the molding before moving to the next.

 Paint the Walls

-Pull the Tape
+Pull the Masking Tape